drexed/lite-command/README.md

   attribute :a, :b
-  attribute :c, :d, from: :remote_storage, types: [Integer, Float] attribute :x, :y, from: :local_storage
+  attribute :c, :d, from: :remote_storage, types: [Integer, Float] attribute :x, :y, from: :local_storage, if: :signed_in?

   def call
     context.result =